mnrendra/giftano-backend-test/README.md

 ### `PUT /ageranges/:id`
 Update agaRange data.<br/>
-Require ageRange-id that will be updated.
+Require ageRange-id that will be updated.<br/>
+And require value data for which to be updated.
 #### Example:
 request:
 #### `PUT /ageranges/5dfb14f0483624089b63c0e0`